-IV.2 Performance by Country Type
+Performance by Country Type

-Table 7.5 presents results according to country type.
+Table 4 presents results according to country type.

-To start with, we contrast low- and middle-income countries.
-As is to be expected, low-income countries have more low overall classifications and fewer high ones than those in the middle-income category.
-But there are still four high classifications in the low-income category-Bhutan, Ghana, India and Mongolia.
-Similarly, five middle-income countries were classified as low all around-Algeria, Angola, Cameroon, Congo Republic and Swaziland.
-A very similar proportion of lowand middle-income countries was imbalanced in performance across categories (46% and 42%, respectively).
-The low-income countries showed a combination of HD deficiency and social and political superiority, following much the same pattern as Sub-Saharan African countries, which, of course, represent a large proportion of these low-income countries.
-Middle-income countries showed a very different pattern.
-A large number were socially or economically deficient, while the six countries that were politically superior just exceeded the four which were politically deficient.
+To start with, we contrast low and middle income countries.
+As is to be expected, low income countries have more low overall classifications and fewer high ones than those in the middle income category.
+But there are still four high classifications in the low income category - Bhutan, Ghana, India and Mongolia.
+Similarly, five middle income countries were classified as low all around - Algeria, Angola, Cameroon, Congo Rep. and Swaziland.
+A very similar proportion of low and middle income countries was imbalanced in performance across categories (46% and 42%, respectively).
+The low income countries showed a combination of HD deficiency, and social and political superiority, following much the same pattern as Sub-Saharan African countries, which, of course, represent a large proportion of these low income countries.
+Middle income countries showed a very different pattern.
+A large number were social deficient or economic deficient, while the six counties that were politically superior just exceeded the four which were politically deficient.
 It thus appears that social performance is negatively associated with levels of per capita income, but there is no systematic relationship between political performance and income per capita.
-Doing better than on other categories in the politics dimension is quite common for both low- and middle-income countries, but middle-income countries do worse here almost as often as they do on other categories.
+Doing better than on other categories in the politics dimension is quite common for both low and middle income countries, but middle income countries equally often do worse here than on other categories.

-A country's population does not seem to have any systematic impact on performance.
+Country population size does not seem to have any systematic impact on performance.

 The countries in the smallest population category had a lower proportion of high performers but also a lower proportion of low performers than the countries with larger populations.
-The middle-size category had a substantially higher proportion of low performances than either the largest or the smallest countries.
+The middle size category showed a substantially higher proportion of low performances than either the largest or the smallest countries.

 We subsequently explored the performance of countries which have had particular types of experience.
-Judging by the countries listed so far that have performed poorly, it is already clear that conflict is associated with overall poor performance.
-Conflict tends to undermine economic and basic HD performance, is obviously associated with political breakdown, and might also be expected to have negative repercussions in the social category (see Stewart and Fitzgerald 2001).
+It's already clear that conflict is associated with overall poor performance, judging by the countries listed so far that have performed poorly.
+Conflict tends to undermine economic and basic HD performance, is obviously associated with political breakdown, and might be expected also to show worsening in the social category (see Stewart, Fitzgerald and others, 2001).
 This is confirmed by the figures above.
-Seven out of 13 conflict countries and five out of
+Seven out of thirteen conflict countries and five out of seven post-conflict countries are in the low category.

-Low-income Middle- Middle-Income.
-Conflict Conflict Post-conflict 5 Oil Transition 4 opulation Si Z countries countries countries countries countries producers countries Top Middle Bot I third th Bottom Overall classification ្រុ High Medium 4 0 25 46 9 7 1 13.0 , 5 26 19 21.
-Low 27 ð 4 0 n 90 10 E23 , 'Y Proportion Imbalanced (%) 46.0 42.1 8.0g 4 7 40.
-0.17 7.07 2 HD superior HD deficient 2.6 + 0 10 0 00 0 1. α κ 0, 0, Social superior Social deficient 9 3 0 0, 0 2 0 6 7 m m 3 Economic superior Fconomic deficient 2 Q. Q. 0 2.0 2 0 7 2 - • Politics superior 9 6 4 1.0 0 0 0 0 0 3 . בסווערים מכיווירונים がはいいないと 明年の大学 seven post-conflict countries are in the low category.
 Perhaps more surprising is that six of the conflict countries managed to be classified as medium performers.
-These were Colombia, Iraq, Nepal, Palestine, Sri Lanka and Sudan-in most of these, conflicts have been confined to one isolated part of the country.
-Among the post-conflict countries, one country gained the medium classification (Bosnia and Herzegovina) and one the high (Serbia and Montenegro).
+These were Colombia, Iraq, Nepal, Palestine, Sri Lanka and Sudan - in most of which conflicts have been confined to one isolated part of the country.
+Among the post-conflict countries, one country gained the medium classification (Bosnia and Herzegovina) and one the high category (Serbia and Montenegro).
 These are both countries in which conflict ended some time ago.
-A low proportion of the conflict countries (about 30%), but a high proportion of the post-conflict countries (nearly threequarters), were imbalanced.
+In terms of imbalance, the conflict countries showed low levels (about 30 percent), but the postconflict countries, high levels (in nearly three-quarters of the countries).
 The nature of the imbalance was rather mixed, showing no particular pattern.